tphummel/blog/_posts/2014-10-26-zero-to-node.md

 title: Going From Zero to Node.js
 ---

-A friend of mine wanted to mess around with programming.
-He has an apple laptop and zero experience.
+Some friends of mine wanted to mess around with programming.
+They have an apple laptop and zero experience.
 I think Node.js is a good platform for beginners because of the ubiquity of javascript on the web today and the great tooling and resources for getting started.

 ### 1. install nodejs